-Functional currency
+Functional currency and presentation currency

 The functional currency of Infosys, its Indian subsidiaries and controlled trusts is the Indian rupee.
 The functional currencies for foreign subsidiaries are their respective local currencies.
-These financial statements are presented in Indian rupees (rounded off to crore; one crore equals ten million).
+These financial statements are presented in U.S. dollars (rounded off to the nearest million) to facilitate the investors' ability to evaluate Infosys' performance and financial position in comparison to similar companies domiciled in other geographic locations.